DarienBrito/NLC/README.md

 ## Basic Usage

-The user builds any kind of SynthDef.
+The user builds any kind of SynthDef, as simple or as complex as wanted.
 The framework simply creates a parametric space that can be explored using various utilities.

 ## Restriction

 - Every SynthDef must have an "out" argument mapped to an Out UGen

 This is so because there is an internal method of handling routings that otherwise will fail.
 This is the only restriction while writing your SynthDef.
-Following an example with a very simple one:
+Following an example with a very simple sound:

 ```js